Royal we: Example

-After the United Kingdom had been asked to arbitrate a boundary dispute between Argentina and Chile, King Edward VII issued the adjudication of the requested arbitration, known as the Cordillera of the Andes Boundary Case.
+In 1902, after the United Kingdom had been asked to arbitrate a boundary dispute between Argentina and Chile, King Edward VII issued the adjudication of the requested arbitration, known as the Cordillera of the Andes Boundary Case.
 The sentence following the preamble of the award begins as follows:

 In this quotation, underlining has been added to the words that exemplify the use of the majestic plural.

 Western usage

 The royal we is commonly employed by a person of high office, such as a monarch or other type of sovereign.
 It is also used in certain formal contexts by bishops and university rectors.
 William Longchamp is credited with its introduction to England in the late 12th century, following the practice of the Chancery of Apostolic Briefs.

 In the public situations in which it is used, the monarch or other dignitary is typically speaking not only in their own personal capacity but also in an official capacity as leader of a nation or institution.
 In the grammar of several languages, plural forms tend to be perceived as deferential and more polite than singular forms.
-This grammatical feature is common in languages that have the T–V distinction.
-English used to have this feature but lost it over time, largely by the end of the 17th century.

 In diplomatic letters, such as letters of credence, it is customary for monarchs to use the singular first-person (I, me, my) when writing to other monarchs, while the majestic plural is used in royal letters to a president of a republic.

 In Commonwealth realms, the sovereign discharges their commissions to ranked military officers in the capacity of we.
-Many official documents published in the name of the monarch are also presented with royal we, such as letters patent, proclamation, etc.
+Many official documents published in the name of the monarch are also presented with royal we, such as letters patent, proclamations, etc.